Decent-Partners/Decent-overview/README.md

 **MUST**
 - be open to anyone, anywhere.
-- be approved by the cooperative.
+- be approved by the partners.
-- be in return for contributions.

-**MUST** assign assets, rights, licenses, contracts or resources ("contributions") in return for commissions.
+- assign assets, rights, licenses, contracts or resources ("contributions") in return for commissions.
+- report transparently and timely on the progress and spending of proposals.

 **SHOULD**
 - ensure that the contributions are liquid assets.
 - ensure that where the contributions are not liquid, that there is provision for this.
-- pool contributions into the fund's reserves.

-### RESERVE OF ASSETS

-**MUST**
-- consist of contributions from partners.
-- be managed so as to ensure long term sustainability, transparency and viability of the ecosystem.

-**COULD** be used as backing for the launch of a token distributed to partners in line with contributions.

-### CREATIVE ASSETS
+### 5. CREATIVE ASSETS

 Partners
 **MUST**